 The Applicant will apply for a Water Quality Certificate under the federal Clean Water Act as part of the PSL Article VII certification process.
 In addition, Applicant will submit a Notice of Intent to the NYSDEC seeking coverage under NYSDEC's SPDES General Permit for Stormwater Discharges from Construction Activity (GP-0-20-001) prior to commencement of Project construction.
 The appropriate Municipal Separate Storm Sewer System (MS4) approval of a Stormwater Pollution Prevention Plan (SWPPP) will be a condition of coverage under the aforementioned General Permit.
 The Project's Environmental Management and Construction Plan (EM&CP) will address stormwater management, temporary soil erosion and sediment controls, construction dewatering and Project spill prevention and control measures.
-These measures will be set forth in the EM&CP or incorporated in the text thereof by reference.
+These measures will be set forth in the EM&CP and the accepted SWPPP for the Project, which will be included as either an appendix to the EM&CP or incorporated in the text thereof by reference.